imgag/megSAP/README.md

 ## Dependencies

-megSAP (or one of the used tools) depends on the following software to be installed:
+megSAP (or one of the used tools) depends mainly on the following software to be installed:

 * _g++_ (4.5 or higher)
 * _qmake_ (Qt 5.3 or higher, including xmlpatterns and mysql package)